phoebeelimdink/govdink/_configuration/2b-home-basic-config.md

 * `sections`: a list of sections on the home page.
 Further details on the sections are covered in the following pages.
 You can refer to the sample configuration for the specific syntax of the configuration

-Sample configuration (without sections) of a home page:
+Partial sample configuration (without sections) of a home page:

 ```yml
 ---